 Omoide Yokocho (Piss Alley) and Golden Gai

-Omoide Yokocho are tiny alleys where you can sit in small stalls and enjoy local food.
+Omoide Yokocho is tiny alleys where you can sit in small stalls and enjoy local food.
 It actually got its name “Piss Alley” from earlier years when this area was more shady for criminals, who peed wherever they wanted since there were no toilets.

 Golden Gai is a network of 6 streets where you will find lots of tiny bars and clubs.
 Here you can enjoy nightlife and a few drinks.
 Nothing is opened there during the day, but it gets very busy in the evening.